Teen Marijuana Use

 The safety of marijuana is not well established, and there are potential health risks and harms associated with its use, which is illegal for those under the age of 21.
 Research shows that marijuana use can have long-term effects on the developing brain when use begins in adolescence, especially with regular or heavy use.

-• Trends: The percentage of teens in King County who used marijuana rose from 2004 to 2012 and has been declining since then.
-While not definitively related, the decline follows a policy change in 2012 which legalized recreational marijuana use for adults age 21 and older in Washington, and the COVID-19 pandemic starting in 2020.
-While current marijuana use among teens in 2021 (8.4%) was the lowest rate ever measured in King County, this issue should be monitored closely as teens have experienced many changes due to the COVID-19 pandemic and associated mitigation strategies.
+• Trends: The percentage of teens in King County who used marijuana rose from 2006 to 2012 and has been declining since then.
+While not definitively related, the decline follows a policy change in 2012 which legalized recreational marijuana use for adults ages 21 and older in Washington, and in addition to the COVID-19 pandemic starting in 2020.
+While current marijuana use among teens in 2023 (8.0%) was the lowest rate ever measured in King County, this issue should be monitored closely as teens have experienced many changes due to the COVID-19 pandemic and associated mitigation strategies.

-• Sexual orientation: Teens who identified as lesbian, gay or bisexual had higher rates of marijuana use (16.4%) than the King County average.
+• Sexual orientation: Teens who identified as lesbian, gay or bisexual (LGB+) had higher rates of marijuana use (12.7%) than the King County average and than teens who identified as heterosexual (7.1%).

-• Region: Teens in Seattle (16.7%) were more likely to have used marijuana than the county average.
-Teens in East Region (9.0%) were less likely to be current users.
+• Region: Teens in Seattle (13.0%) were more likely to have used marijuana than the East, South, and North regions of King County.

 Notes & Sources